 Established in 1998 with a bequest from Myron George Kuhlman in memory of his wife, Ruth Miller Kuhlman (BS in Education '32), this is a monetary award for undergraduates to benefit and advance their studies within the field of classics.
-Total amount of award may be up to \$2500 and the award may not be granted every academic year depending on quality of entries and availability of funds.
+The total amount of the award may be up to \$2,500, and the award may not be granted every academic year depending on the quality of entries and availability of funds.
 This competition is open to majors only.
 The call usually goes out in November and closes in February.